BuilderBench: The Building Blocks of Intelligent Agents: The need for a new benchmark

-To this end, we introduce the \textbf{BuilderBench} benchmark.
-BuilderBench is equipped with a fast simulator consisting of a robotic hand traversing in space and interacting with blocks, following Newtonian physics.
-This simple setup allows to design tasks which span several orders of magnitude of complexity.
-Tasks require motor skills like locomotion, grasping and throwing as well as higher-level skills such as logical reasoning~(commutativity and associativity of pick and place ordering), geometrical reasoning~(maximizing overhangs, packing problems) and intuitive physics~(gravity, friction, toppling, balancing).
-Tasks also require reasoning about counterweights, buttresses, and temporary scaffolding.
-During training, agents must discover such skills through practice.
-During testing, agents must use those skills to build unseen structures~(\Cref{fig:buildstuff-setup}).
-To succeed in building a large set of diverse structures, agents must learn general patterns of construction, rather than memorizing individual actions.
-Finally, one can easily scale the difficulty of tasks by increasing the number of blocks.
+BuilderBench comes equipped with a set of over $50$ challenging tasks~(and growing) which span several orders of magnitude of complexity.
+Tasks require a wide variety of skills ranging from motor skills like locomotion, grasping and throwing to higher-level skills such as logical reasoning~(commutativity and associativity of pick and place ordering), geometrical reasoning~(maximizing overhangs, packing problems) and intuitive physics~(gravity, friction, toppling, balancing).
+Tasks also require reasoning about counterweights, buttresses and discovering new tools for performing skills like temporary scaffolding or disassembling.

+We evaluate some of the strongest frontier language model based agents available~(at the time of writing) like GPT 5.2, Claude Opus 4.6 and Gemini 3 Flash.
+We find that these models do not manage to solve most of the hard tasks from the BuilderBench task suite.
+We provide a detailed qualitative analysis of the failure modes of these models.

-We summarize the main contributions of this paper below: \begin{itemize} \item We introduce BuilderBench, a benchmark that uses open-ended block-building to develop and evaluate agents for efficient exploration, reasoning and generalization abilities. \item The BuilderBench simulator is developed using MuJoCo~\citep{todorov2012mujoco} and JAX~\citep{jax2018github}.
-It is hardware accelerated and allows RL training between 10 to 100 times faster than purely CPU based open-ended benchmarks like Crafter~\citep{crafter}, Minecraft~\citep{guss2019minerllargescaledatasetminecraft} or NetHack~\citep{küttler2020nethacklearningenvironment}~(see~\Cref{app:training-speed} for a speed test). \item We open-source BuilderBench, a task-suite of over 40 tasks to evaluate the performance of agents.
-Each task corresponds to a different block structure.
-Building each structure requires unique reasoning abilities. \item We open-source single-file implementations of four representative reinforcement learning (RL) algorithms and three self-supervised data-collection algorithms.
-Training runs are extremely fast (e.g., training a PPO agent to stack two blocks takes 30 minutes on a single GPU), reducing the barrier to entry for frontier RL research. \end{itemize}
+Finally, we also open-source single-file implementations of four representative reinforcement learning (RL) algorithms and three self-supervised data-collection algorithms.
+Training runs are extremely fast (e.g., training a PPO agent to stack two blocks takes 30 minutes on a single GPU), reducing the barrier to entry for frontier RL research.

+\Cref{tab:qaulcom} provides a qualitative comparison of BuilderBench with other related benchmarks.
+We provide a detailed comparison of BuilderBench with previous related works in~\Cref{sec:related-work}.
+Code for the benchmark, all baselines, and experiments is included \href{https://github.com/neurips-submission-2026-abedstwsd99232/BuilderBench}{here}.
+In the next section, we sketch out what BuilderBench is meant to evaluate and what could be the consequences of a satisfying solution.